GCSE - BTEC - A Level 2021

 We have made students and families aware of the evidence being used to determine grades and given opportunity for issues and concerns to be raised.
 Effective arrangements have been made for students that have been disadvantaged during an assessment that contributes to their grade by taking the circumstances into account in determining grades or by using alternative evidence that was unaffected by the adverse circumstances.
 We have made effective provision of access arrangements / reasonable adjustments for all eligible students.

-For more information on how grades will be awarded and the process that will ensure they are fair, click here.
+For more information on how grades have been awarded and the process that will ensure they are fair, click here.

-If a student thinks an error has been made in their grade, an appeals system will be in place as a safety net for exceptional circumstances, and to fix any genuine errors that were not identified earlier in the process.
+If a student thinks an error has been made in their grade, an appeals system has been put in place as a safety net for exceptional circumstances, and to fix any genuine errors that were not identified earlier in the process.
+Please read the JCQ student guide which outlines the options available to students if they think there has been an error in their grading.

 Overview of the appeals process